Correlation Between Lind Capital and Maryland Tax-free

-By analyzing existing cross correlation between Lind Capital Partners and Maryland Tax Free Bond, you can compare the effects of market volatilities on Lind Capital and Maryland Tax and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
-You can also utilize pair trading strategies of matching a long position in Lind Capital with a short position of Maryland Tax.
+By analyzing existing cross correlation between Lind Capital Partners and Maryland Tax Free Bond, you can compare the effects of market volatilities on Lind Capital and Maryland Tax-free and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
+You can also utilize pair trading strategies of matching a long position in Lind Capital with a short position of Maryland Tax-free.
 Check out your portfolio center.
-Please also check ongoing floating volatility patterns of Lind Capital and Maryland Tax.
+Please also check ongoing floating volatility patterns of Lind Capital and Maryland Tax-free.

-Diversification Opportunities for Lind Capital and Maryland Tax
+Diversification Opportunities for Lind Capital and Maryland Tax-free

-Pair Corralation between Lind Capital and Maryland Tax
+Pair Corralation between Lind Capital and Maryland Tax-free

-Assuming the 90 days horizon Lind Capital is expected to generate 1.16 times less return on investment than Maryland Tax.
-But when comparing it to its historical volatility, Lind Capital Partners is 1.03 times less risky than Maryland Tax.
-It trades about 0.08 of its potential returns per unit of risk.
-Maryland Tax Free Bond is currently generating about 0.09 of returns per unit of risk over similar time horizon.
-If you would invest 1,007 in Maryland Tax Free Bond on December 2, 2024 and sell it today you would earn a total of 8.00 from holding Maryland Tax Free Bond or generate 0.79% return on investment over 90 days.
+Assuming the 90 days horizon Lind Capital Partners is expected to under-perform the Maryland Tax-free.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Lind Capital Partners is 1.05 times less risky than Maryland Tax-free.
+The mutual fund trades about -0.05 of its potential returns per unit of risk.
+The Maryland Tax Free Bond is currently generating about -0.04 of returns per unit of risk over similar time horizon.
+If you would invest 998.00 in Maryland Tax Free Bond on December 29, 2024 and sell it today you would lose (6.00) from holding Maryland Tax Free Bond or give up 0.6% of portfolio value over 90 days.

 Time Period | 3 Months [change] |